zdebruine/RcppML/docs/reference/auto_nmf_distribution.md

 A list with:

-- best:
+- loss:

-  Character string: name of the best distribution
+  Character string: name of the best distribution (loss function)

 - comparison: